Are You Choosing Good Food and Drinks for Exercising?

 Regardless of your level of activity, your goal should always be a balanced, nutritious diet.
 It can be a huge asset for both exercising and maintaining good blood pressure levels.

 You get most of your energy from carbohydrates found in starchy foods.
 These enable your body to function best in exercise and life in general.
-As a rule of thumb, the more you exercise the more carbohydrates (energy) you should probably consume.
+As a rule of thumb, the more you exercise, the more carbohydrates (energy) you should probably consume.
 Eat too few carbohydrates, and you may not have enough energy to complete your workout.

 - Oatmeal